What is Cataract Surgery

 Recovery from surgery is generally very quick.
 Most patients achieve noticeably better vision within the first 24 hours of the procedure.
 Patients are generally asked to use different types of drops.
-These drop are to be used several times daily for the first few weeks after surgery.
-Patients should refrain from strenuous activity such as lifting heavy objects.
+These drops are to be used several times daily for the first few weeks after surgery.
+Patients should refrain from strenuous activity, such as lifting heavy objects.
 Generally anything over 10-15 pounds.
-Especially the first seven post operative days.
+Especially the first seven post-operative days.
 Patients should also refrain from rubbing their eyes during the first few weeks following surgery.

 Cataract Surgery With a Monofocal Lens

 Some cataract patients can experience cloudy vision.
 Sometime, months or even years after the cataract procedure.
 This condition is caused by a “film” that develops behind the intraocular lens.
 A YAG (Yttrium Aluminum Garnet) capsulotomy is performed to restore the refraction of light reaching the retina.
 It is a painless procedure.
 Which takes just minutes to perform.
 There are no activity restrictions following the procedure.
 Once the YAG laser treatment is performed, the film will not return.

 For more information, please contact our surgical coordinator at 304-598-3301.

 *As with any surgical procedure, there are risks along with benefits.
 It is important to discuss your surgical procedure with your surgeon.
 To fully understand the risks and benefits.

 What is the “Joint Commission on Accreditation of Healthcare Organizations?”